 If you are in the hospital, you may need therapy to return to your previous level of function.
-Our inpatient rehab services include physical therapy, occupational therapy and speech pathology services to patients of all ages with all diagnoses.
+Your rehab program may be include physical therapy, occupational therapy and speech pathology.

 Physical therapists are experts in restoration of physical function and mobility.
-Our physical therapists evaluate your condition and design a treatment program to help improve your physical health after an injury, disease or health concern.
-The goals of physical therapy are to minimize pain, restore function, and promote adaptation to enhance your quality of life.
+Our physical therapists evaluate your condition.
+They then identify a treatment plan.
+Physical therapy is designed to minimize pain, restore function and promote adaptation to enhance your quality of life.

 Physical therapy can be used in many different situations to help individuals with:

 Occupational therapists are experts in the analysis of activities of daily living.
 Our occupational therapists work with you to maximize your independence with everyday activities including self-care, home making and work.
-The goals of occupational therapy are to facilitate your return to the most independent setting possible, and to enhance your quality of life through the use of teaching, adaptive equipment training, and direct practice of common daily tasks.
+Occupational therapy helps you return to the most independent living possible.
+It can enhance your quality of life.

 Common conditions requiring occupational therapy, include